jake106/prem_pred/README.md

 <h3 align="center">Prem Predictor</h3>

   <p align="center">
-    A currently very basic repository of models designed to predict the results of football matches in the English Premier League.
+    A very basic repository of models designed to predict the results of football matches in the English Premier League.
 Currently lacking in a number of essential features, but I'm working on it!
     <br />
     <a href="https://github.com/jake106/prem_pred"><strong>Explore the docs »</strong></a>
     <br />